cramsay/zynqmp_xen_demo/readme.md

 # 0verkill XEN Demo

-## Setup Description

-Petalinux Dom0 and DomUs.
-Default config but with ssh and both with 0verkill "app".

- + Dom0 0verkill app copies over 0verkill-server
- + DomU 0verkill app copies over 0verkill (client)

-## How to run it
+# Run the demo

-Tell u-boot to load xen first and put the Dom0 kernel at 0x80000 so xen can find it when it's ready.
+Tell u-boot that we want to load XEN first.
+We put Dom0's kernel at 0x80000 so XEN can load it.
 ```
 fatload mmc 0 4000000 xen.dtb;
 fatload mmc 0 80000 Image;